david-garcia-garcia/wincachedrupal/README.txt

  * 6. Optional - Speed up anonymous page cache
  ****************/

- When using DrupalWinCache as default or manually caching the 'cache_page' bin in your settings file you do not need to start the database because Drupal can use the WinCache for pages.
+ When using wincachedrupal as default or manually caching the 'cache_page' bin in your settings file you do not need to start the database because Drupal can use the WinCache for pages.
 Add the following code to your settings.php file to do so: